|Event Date||Event Time||Registration Deadline||Registration|

 This essential training, geared for the new Responsible Officer or Alternate Responsible Officer, covers all of the basic regulatory aspects of the J Exchange Visitor Program.
 New advisers will gain a relevant overview of the current regulatory issues as well as the opportunity to think through how these concepts are applied to your specific educational context.

-- Describe principle components and characteristics of the Exchange Visitor Program.
+- Describe principal components and characteristics of the Exchange Visitor Program.

 - Identify resources to assist with J program administration.